TMI! Finetuned Models Leak Private Information from their Pretraining Data: Evaluation

 \subsubsection{Updating Model Parameters}

 \textbf{\ref{rq:finetuning}: Does updating a model's pretrained parameters instead of freezing them prevent privacy leakage?}

-To address \ref{rq:finetuning}, we evaluate the effectiveness of \attackname\ on pretrained CIFAR-100 target models that have had their parameters updated when finetuned on CIFAR-10.
-The ResNet models we pretrain on CIFAR-100 are divided into ResNet blocks or layers, which each contain multiple sub-layers.
+\paragraph{CIFAR-10} The ResNet models we pretrain on CIFAR-100 are divided into ResNet blocks or layers, which each contain multiple sub-layers.
 When finetuning pretrained ResNet models on CIFAR-10, we unfreeze the weights in different subsets of these ResNet layers.
 More concretely, we observe the performance of our attack on ResNet models which have had their classification layer (feature extraction), last 2 layers (62\% of total parameters), and last 3 layers (90\% of parameters) finetuned on the downstream task.

 In Figure~\ref{fig:ft_parameters}, we observe that the AUC and accuracy of \attackname\ slightly decrease as we update an increasing number of parameters.
 We also observe a very slight decrease the TPR at a 1\% FPR when the number of finetuned parameters is increased from 2 layers to 3 layers, but TPR decreases at the FPR we consider when comparing to the TPR of \attackname\ on models finetuned with feature extraction.
 Table~\ref{tab:tpr-finetune} shows that updating the model's parameters induces a decrease in up to 0.8\% at a 0.1\% FPR and up to 3.3\% at a 1\% FPR.

-Nevertheless, \attackname\ achieves comparable AUC and balanced accuracy metrics to feature extraction when we finetune the majority of model parameters.
+\paragraph{Caltech 101} The Wide ResNet models we pretrain on Tiny ImageNet have a similar architecure to the ResNets in the previous experiments, where each block contains sub-layers.
+For this architecture, we run our attack on models which have had their classification layer (feature extraction), last 2 layers (34\% of total parameters), and last 3 layers (96\% of parameters) finetuned on Caltech 101.
+In Figure~\ref{fig:ft_parameters_tiny}, we observe a similar trend to the previous experiments on CIFAR-10 models, where the attack's success decreases as we increase the number of finetuned parameters.
+In Table~\ref{tab:tpr-finetune} we see that for a fixed FPR of 0.1\%, \attackname\ has a 20.7\%, 11\%, and 7.7\% TPR when the final, last two, and last three layers are finetuned, respectively.
+At a 1\% FPR, \attackname\ has a 41.5\%, 26.5\% and 20.6\% TPR for these three settings.
+Nevertheless, \attackname\ achieves comparable AUC and balanced accuracy metrics to feature extraction when we finetune the majority of model parameters in both the CIFAR-10 and Caltech 101 experiments.